VilledeMontreal/jmx_exporter/README.md

 process metrics (e.g., memory and CPU usage).
 Running the exporter as a Java Agent is thus strongly encouraged.

+## Why a VilledeMontreal Fork?

+We need the modifications outlined in [this PR from upstream](https://github.com/prometheus/jmx_exporter/pull/254) in order for the JMX_Exporter to work for our Kronos use case.
+From the PR's comments and the status of the PR (it's closed and hasn't been merged) we see that such modifications will not likely make it into upstream.
+So we will maintain our own version of the JMX_Exporter to meet our specific usecase.

 ## Running

 To run as a javaagent [download the jar](https://repo1.maven.org/maven2/io/prometheus/jmx/jmx_prometheus_javaagent/0.3.1/jmx_prometheus_javaagent-0.3.1.jar) and run: